lemonbananaapple/BMI_version2/README.md

 1.jpg, 2.jpg, 3.jpg, 4.jpg: Image files.

-styles.css: CSS file (same as the one in the root directory).

 templates/: A subdirectory stores HTML templates.

 bmi_form.html: The template for the BMI calculator form.